vdelia/vdelia.github.io/_drafts/clojure_intro.md

 5. If you like data analysis, you find Clojure DSLs everywhere: [Cascalog][cascalog] for Hadoop, [Flambo][flambo] for Spark, [Storm][storm] has a nice Clojure DSL, [Riemann][riemann] etc.

 6. Web development in Clojure is cool.
 On the backend, you have an modular ecosystem of components talking [ring][ring].
 But Clojure is a good choice for the frontend also.
-[Clojurescript][cljscript] is an effective Clojure compiler targeting javascript, and providing Sbindings to Javascript code.
+[Clojurescript][cljscript] is an effective Clojure compiler targeting javascript, and providing bindings to Javascript code.
 I mean... it's Node.js but the other way around.

 These are my notes on Clojure, and these five points are also the TOC for this series of posts.